Doctor of Dental Medicine

 • SDM RS 523 Preclinical Removable Prosthodontics

-• SDM RS 524 Fixed Prosthodontics
+• SDM RS 524 Fixed Prosthodontics I

-• SDM RS 525 Preclinical Fixed Prosthodontics I
+• SDM RS 525 Preclinical Fixed Prosthodontics

-• SDM RS 527 Occlusion
+• SDM RS 527 Occlusion and TMD

-• SDM RS 528 Preclinical Occlusion
+• SDM RS 529 Operative Dentistry

 DMD Curriculum: Year 3

 The third year is a combination of coursework and direct patient care.
-As students transition from the second year, they are assigned patients for comprehensive oral health care.
+As students transition from the second year, they are assigned patients for comprehensive oral healthcare.
 During the year, the student assumes increasingly greater responsibility for patients, treats more complex oral health problems, and has increasing exposure to the specialty disciplines of dentistry.
-With few exceptions, the student dentist performs all of the necessary oral health care for the assigned patient and therefore assumes the position of general practitioner or family dentist.
+With few exceptions, the student dentist performs all of the necessary oral healthcare for the assigned patient and therefore assumes the position of general practitioner or family dentist.
 Students are supported and guided in their development as clinical care providers through the faculty mentoring program.

 View the DMD Curriculum: Year 3 Courses

-• SDM GD 630 Comprehensive Clinical Dentistry
+• SDM GD 640 Comprehensive Clinical Dentistry in a Group Practice Model

 • SDM OD 531 Oral Medicine